 Like a picture out of a Victorian novel, the park’s flowers, natural grasses, towering trees, waterfalls, fountains and iconic iron bridges provide a peaceful backdrop and respite.
 The original iron and stone fence erected in 1869 still encircles the park’s perimeter.
 Its history and beauty define its charm.
 Along the self-guided historical walking tour, visitors will pass the athletic field, which served as a military parade ground in 1858; a bronze statue of George Washington created in 1869 by French Sculptor Jean-Antoine Houdon; a circular horse watering trough-turned planter; and a music pavilion with the original base from 1896, among numerous other notable landmarks.
 In days of yore, Victorians rowed around the park’s main lake in swan boats.
 Today, the swan house and fountain are reproductions of the Victorian originals.

 The park is also the home for the Saint Louis Perfectos and the Lafayette Square Cyclones, a baseball club that plays by the rules and customs of the 1860s.
 Visit the first weekend in June and celebrate the Shepard Barclay Festival, the club’s premier event of the season.
-For more on vintage baseball in the park, please click here.

 In addition to the private residences surrounding the park, the neighborhood’s French Second Empire and Federalist architectural structures house two craft breweries; specialty shops; Park Avenue Coffee, which features original small-batch blends; quirky and one-of-a-kind restaurants; yoga and art studios; wine, chocolate and rooftop bars; a bistro; and a creamery.